 This course will examine the art and architecture of Italy in the late sixteenth and seventeenth centuries, with emphasis on the major figures and cultural factors associated with Baroque movements.
 In addition, this course may follow the impact of Italian Baroque art and architecture elsewhere in southern and northern Europe.
-Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.
+(Offered occasionally.)
+Prerequisite: Completion of one course in Art History, or sophomore standing, or consent of instructor.